Moonlight484/RepData_PeerAssement1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

-To determine if there are difference in activity patterns between weekdays and weekends, we'll add a factor column called "Weekday" with values "weekday" and "weekend" to the complete cases dataset (complete_ad).
-Then we'll use that column as a facet to plot the weekday and weekend.
-Start by making the date column an actual date class, and then add the new factor variable.
-We'll use a little trick related to the integer values of FALSE evaluates to 0 and TRUE evaluates to 1.
-A boolean test of wether a day is a weekday will evaluate to FALSE if it is not and TRUE if it is.
+To determine if there are differences in activity patterns between weekdays and weekends, we'll add a factor column called "wday" with levels "weekday" and "weekend" to the complete cases dataset (complete_ad).
+Then we'll use that column as a facet to plot the aerage daily values for weekends and weekdays.Start by making the date column an actual date class, and then add the new factor variable.
+We'll use a little trick related to the fact that the integer value of FALSE evaluates to 0 and TRUE evaluates to 1.
+A boolean test of whether a day is a weekday will evaluate to FALSE if it is not and TRUE if it is.
 If 1 is added to these results, you will get 1 for a weekend and 2 for a weekday.
 The properly structured factor variable with these levels can then be used to fill in the column.

 ```r